Engadget

+Engadget (/ɪnˈɡædʒɪt/ in-GAJ-it) is a technology news, reviews and analysis website offering daily coverage of gadgets, consumer electronics, video games, gaming hardware, apps, social media, streaming, AI, space, robotics, electric vehicles and other potentially consumer-facing technology.
+The site's content includes short-form news posts, reported features, news analysis, product reviews, buying guides, two weekly video shows, The Engadget Podcast, The Morning After newsletter and a weekly deals newsletter.
+It has been operated by Yahoo!
+Inc. since September 2021.

 History

 Engadget was founded by former Gizmodo technology weblog editor and co-founder Peter Rojas.
 Engadget was the largest blog in Weblogs, Inc., a blog network with over 75 weblogs, including Autoblog and Joystiq, which formerly included Hackaday.
 Weblogs Inc. was purchased by AOL in 2005.

-Launched in March 2004, Engadget is updated multiple times a day with articles on gadgets and consumer electronics.
-It also posts rumors about the technological world, frequently offers opinion within its stories, and produces the weekly Engadget Podcast that covers tech and gadget news stories that happened during the week.
+Launched in March 2004, Engadget was one of the internet's earliest tech blogs.
+It gained a reputation for reporting on gadget announcements, along with rumors and leaks about upcoming products.
+In its early days, the site often included opinion within its articles.
+The original leadership also introduced the weekly Engadget Podcast, which covered tech and gadget news from the week.

 On December 30, 2009, Engadget released its first mobile app for the iPhone and iPod Touch.
+It was relaunched in 2017, but has since been discontinued.

-Overnight, on July 15, 2013, Tim Stevens stepped down as the editor-in-chief, placing gdgts Marc Perton as the interim executive editor.
-In November 2013, a major redesign was launched that merged gdgts' features into Engadget, such as the database of devices and aggregated reviews.
+Overnight, on July 15, 2013, Tim Stevens stepped down as the editor-in-chief, placing gdgt's Marc Perton as the interim executive editor.
+In November 2013, a major redesign was launched that merged gdgt's features into Engadget, such as the database of devices and aggregated reviews.
 The changes aimed to turn Engadget into a more extensive consumer electronics resource, similarly to CNET and Consumer Reports, aimed towards "the early adopter in all of us".